mattdesl/subscapes/README.md

 The ethos of ArtBlocks is *1/1 of X*, as each minted output is limited and unique among the infinite array of possibilities.

-## Printing & Experimentation
+## Hacking & Experimentation

 I'm releasing some of the code & tools here to encourage printing, hacking, and experimentation with the Subscapes algorithm amongst the community and collectors.
-The code here allows users to programmatically run the software, as well as produce new iterations beyond the 650 minted editions.
+The code here allows users to programmatically run the software to generate high resolution outputs, as well as render new iterations beyond the 650 ArtBlocks-minted editions.

-For example: as the Subscapes code is renderer-agnostic (it can run in browser or Node.js), it could be adapted to different display mediums, galleries, and engines (such as web, e-ink screens, WebGL, mechanical pen plotters, etc).
+For example: as the Subscapes code is renderer-agnostic (it can run in browser or Node.js), it could be adapted to different display mediums, galleries, and engines (web frontends, e-ink screens, WebGL, mechanical pen plotters, 3D printing, etc).

 ## CLI Tool

-The CLI tool for subscapes allows users to render a specific iteration of Susbcapes from a hash or mint number.
+The CLI tool for subscapes allows users to render a specific iteration of Susbcapes from a hash or ArtBlocks mint number.
 These can be output as PNG, JPG, or SVG format with a specific width and height size.

 Installation with [Node.js and npm](https://nodejs.org/en/download/):